Bicycling Street Smarts, CyclingSavvy Edition

 Comment: There is no California law prohibiting sidewalk bicycling.
 However, local authorities may prohibit adult bicycle operation on some or all sidewalks as is done in many California cities and towns.
 Sidewalks and crosswalks are not designed for bicycle speeds.

-Comment: Bicycles operating during darkness on a roadway, sidewalk (where permitted) or bikeway must be equipped with a front white light and rear red reflector or a solid or flashing red rear light.
+Comment: A bicyclist riding during darkness on a roadway, sidewalk (where permitted), or bikeway must have a front white light, rear red reflector and other required reflectors.
+It is best to use a rear light, as well.
 Many bicycle crashes happen in poor lighting conditions.
 It is very important to see and be seen when riding during twilight or darkness.
-A red rear light, though not required by law if a rear reflector is used, is an important additional safety device.
-Learn more about riding safely at night in Chapter 7, pp. 36-37).
+Learn more about riding safely at night in Chapter 7, pp. 36-37) and see CVC 21201 (d) for additional reflector requirements.

 Helmets [CVC 21212]

-Comment: Bicyclists under 18 years of age must wear a helmet on a public road or street, bikeway or public bicycle path or trail.
+Comment: A bicyclist or passenger under 18 years of age must wear a helmet when traveling on a public road or street, bikeway or public bicycle path or trail.
+A bicyclist and passenger of any age is required to wear a helmet on a Class 3 electric bicycle.
 Head injuries account for about one-third of emergency room visits for bicycle-related injuries.
 Bicycle helmets, properly fitted and worn, have been found effective in reducing the incidence and severity of head, brain, and upper facial injury.
 Learn more about proper helmet use on page 4.

 Headphones and Earbuds [CVC 27400]